Vinidex PE pipes are produced in a range of sizes between 16 mm to 1000 mm diameter, and these pipes can be joined by a variety of methods.

 Weld beads are normally left in place on the pipe section, unless required to be removed from the outside diameter to allow slip lining, or from the inside diameter to prevent potential material blockage in sewer rising mains.

-Vinidex PE electrofusion system consists of moulded couplings, tapping saddles, and fittings with electric elements contained in the fitting.
+Vinidex PE electrofusion system consists of moulded couplings, saddles, and fittings with electric elements contained in the fitting.

 When a controlled electrical current is passed through the resistance wire, there is a temperature increase, the resulting heat being transferred to the jointing surfaces until melting occurs.
 The joint surfaces are held under pressure until cooled.